 Two-pass assembly

-The fix is the Two-pass assembler design: walk the source twice — first to build a symbol table mapping every label to its address, then to generate machine code with the now-known label addresses filled in.
+The Two-pass assembler design: walk the source twice.
+First pass builds a symbol table mapping every label to its address, second pass generates machine code with the now-known label addresses filled in.

 Relationship to the compiler